-Binary Search Trees - Review?
+Binary Search Trees - Definitions

-- In general, "trees" in computer science are a special type of "graph" (collection of nodes connected by edges).
-In a tree, one node is called the root and has any number of outgoing edges but no incoming edges; other nodes have one incoming edge and any number of outgoing edges.
-Terminology - parent, child, leaf node.
-Each node can store some data. - They're useful for representing hierarchies of various kinds (e.g., the files/directories in a file system). - "Binary trees" are trees in which each node has at most two children. - "Binary search trees" are binary trees where the data is something that can be ordered, and for each node, everything in its left subtree is "smaller" while everything in its right subtree is "larger".
+• Trees are a special type of "graph" (collection of nodes connected by edges), in which one node is called the root and has any number of outgoing edges but no incoming edges, and other nodes have one incoming edge and any number of outgoing edges.
+Each node can store some data.

+Useful for representing hierarchies of various kinds (e.g., the files/directories in a file system).

+- "Binary trees" are trees in which each node has at most two children. - "Binary search trees" are binary trees where the data is something that can be ordered, and for each node, everything in its left subtree is "smaller" while everything in its right subtree is "larger".
 This makes them good for storing a sorted collection that needs to grow/shrink.